puppetlabs/iac/_posts/2020-04-24-status-update.md

 ## Continued Work on Puppet DSC

 The work done by the team to [refactor DSC support][iac-41] in Puppet has continued with strides being made every day.
-To any community members that have not received one of these packets but would like to, we encourage you to reach out to [dsc@puppet.com](mailto:dsc@puppet.com) with answers to the following questions:
+To any community members who would like to be part of our beta testing program, I encourage you to reach out to [dsc@puppet.com](mailto:dsc@puppet.com) with answers to the following questions:

 - What are the top three PowerShell modules with DSC resources you use/depend on the most?
 - Are you interested in participating in our beta testing program?